If you have a Chevy Silverado with a P0102 OBDII error code, there is usually a problem with the MAF sensor.

 While a faulty MAF sensor is the usual problem other things can also cause the error.

 What Is a P0102 Chevy Silverado OBDII Error Code?

 A P0102 OBDII code “Mass Air Flow Circuit Signal Low” or “Mass or VAF A Ckt Low Input” error.

 The MAF is located on the air filter box and measures airflow going into an engine.

-A P0102 OBDII Code indicates there is an error with the MAF sensor, and airflow information is not getting received by the onboard computer.
+A P0102 OBDII Code usually indicates there is an error with the MAF (Mass Air Flow sensor).